-The reversing rod and 'Quicklink' can be used to hold things in position while they are pinned.
-Attach the 'Quicklink' onto the lifting arm (the one pointing upwards) by springing the ends open, pushing the pin through the hole in the arm and then letting it close.
+The steel reversing rod and 'Quicklink' can be used to hold things in position while they are pinned.
+Screw the 'Quicklink' onto the end of the reversing rod and attach it to the lifting arm (the one pointing upwards) by springing the ends open, pushing the pin through the hole in the arm and then letting it close.

-Set the valve-gear to mid gear, that is, operate the lifting arm until the hexagon screw that drives the radius rod and slides up and down in the expansion link is exactly in the centre of the curved slot.
+Set the valve-gear to mid gear, that is, operate the lifting arm until the hexagon screw, which drives the radius rod and slides up and down in the expansion link is exactly in the centre of the curved slot.
 Check this by rotating the wheels and watching the radius rod.
 There should be no fore and aft movement whatsoever.
 Keeping it in this position, clamp the end of reversing rod to the side of the chassis with a toolmakers clamp or similar.

-Double check the position of the radius rod.
+Double-check the position of the radius rod.